 - Make sure you keep track of your card or you could have to pay to replacement the original.
 One exception that you will often see to this fee, is if your card has been stolen.

 Many college students appreciate the convenience of a MAC (Money Access Card) or ATM (Automatic Teller Machine) card.
 The card allows account holders to make deposits, withdrawals and other transactions at any time, 24 hours a day, through machines located throughout campus and shopping districts.
 If you have an ATM card from a bank in your home country, ask whether the U.S. bank will honor it; some Personal Identification Numbers (PINs) cross national borders, while others do not.
 As a safety precaution, most ATMs limit the daily withdrawal amount to $300.
 If you happen to lose your ATM or MAC card, report it immediately to your local bank office.

 Writing a check is simple.
 The dollar amount is written twice: once using numerals ($67.32 for example) and once using words (sixty-seven dollars and 32/100).
 Draw one horizontal line through any unused space after the words, to prevent someone from adding extra digits.

-Once a month, the bank typically mails the account holder a statement of all transactions.
+Once a month, the bank typically mails or emails the account holder a statement of all transactions.
 It is important to make sure that their records match your records to ensure that no errors were made by them or by you.
 If you have a question about your account, contact your local bank office.

 Generally, retail stores accept checks only if they are drawn on an in-state bank.
 Be prepared to show some form of photo identification, such as a driver’s license, student I.D., or passport (though you may not want to carry such an important document with you all the time).